mui/material-ui/docs/src/pages/components/icons/icons.md

 There are many projects that provide SVG icons.
 For example [https://materialdesignicons.com](https://materialdesignicons.com/) provides over 2,000 icons.
 For the wanted icon, copy the SVG `path` they provide, and use it as the child of the `SvgIcon` component.

-NOTE: [mdi-material-ui](https://github.com/TeamWertarbyte/mdi-material-ui) project already wrapped each of these SVG icons with `SvgIcon` component and provides them as React components, so you don't have to do it yourself.
+NOTE: [mdi-material-ui](https://github.com/TeamWertarbyte/mdi-material-ui) has already wrapped each of these SVG icons with the `SvgIcon` component, so you don't have to do it yourself.

 ## `Icon` (Font icons)